ken-morel/rrr/README.md

 # rrr

 `rrr` the Remote Repl Runner.
-A client and a server, communicating via unix sockets to help you manage and interact with you shells.
+A client and a server, communicating via tcp sockets to help you manage and interact with shells, or other kind of repl.

-Or to be more broad, rrr actually permits you to create and communicate with a managed process.
+Or to be more broad, rrr actually permits you to create and communicate with managed a process via pipes.

-rrr was made in sort a way it should be quick and fast to interact with it using pipes, short commands and even from your editors.
+rrr was made in sort a way it should be simple interact with it using pipes, short commands and from your editors.

-e.g to evaluate the type of the selected text in helix, and replace it with the type name:
+e.g to evaluate the type of the selected text in helix(julia template), and replace it with the type name:
 `|rrr <shell> t`

 ## Installation